Written by JobSiteCare, Mike Russo, CSP | March 22, 2024

 On-site Medical Support

 Having readily available medical support can make a substantial difference in preventing injuries and mitigating their impact.
-On-site medical professionals provide immediate first aid, assess potential hazards, and offer training on proper safety techniques.
+On-site medical professionals provide immediate first aid in workplaces, assess potential hazards, and offer training on proper safety techniques.
 This immediate access to care reduces delays and ensures minor issues are addressed before they escalate.

 Physician-Led Telemedicine